Nonlinear Diffusion on Networks: Perturbations and Consensus Dynamics: Singular perturbations

-Let us notice that, in a neighbourhood of the singularity the transformation \eqref{eq:blowup} is a diffeomorphism.
-Instead at the singular point the blow-up transforms the point $x^*$ into a $n+m$-dimensional sphere.
-The core idea of the blow-up is to analyse the induced flow on the sphere and deduct the behaviour of the singularity.
-However, the blow-up transformation by itself does not desingularize the system.
-After the blow-up it is necessary to perform a conformal transformation (time reparametrization) in order to regularise the system, i.e., retrieve hyperbolicity.
+Let us notice that, for $r>0$ the transformation \eqref{eq:blowup} is a diffeomorphism, while for $r=0$ it is not invertible.
+Roughly speaking, the blow-up maps the point $x^*$ into a $(n+m)$-dimensional sphere.
+The core idea of the blow-up is to analyze the induced flow on the sphere and deduct the behavior of the singularity.
+However, the blow-up transformation by itself does not desingularise the system.
+After the blow-up it is necessary to perform a conformal transformation (time reparametrization) in order to regularize the system, i.e., retrieve hyperbolicity.
 We described the spherical blow-up, but several other blow-up transformations are possible, e.g., quasihomogeneous, directional, or even to other manifolds, not necessarily spheres \cite{kuehn2016remark}.
-The choice of the appropriate blow-up should be done by considering the regularisation, and feasibility of the analysis.
-Since this work is not concerned with a direct application of the blow-up, but rather with the implementation of results involving the blow-up technique, we presented the spherical set-up which provides the most clear geometrical visualisation.
+The choice of the appropriate blow-up should be done by considering the regularization, and the feasibility of the analysis.
+Since this work is not concerned with a direct application of the blow-up, but rather with the implementation of results involving the blow-up technique, we presented the spherical set-up which provides the most clear geometrical visualization.